 Enter your name and email address to download your FREE copy now

 Why should I download your free e-book?

 Quite honestly, because nobody else is offering this much detail about the Band Descriptors and certainly nobody is doing it for free!
-In the e-book, I will draw on my experience as an examiner for IDP in Australia, the UK, and Russia for over 10 years to explain:
+In the e-book, I will draw on my experience as an IELTS teacher and university exam writer to explain: